 Horse and his Band with 72 "Buffalo Soldiers" of the 10th Cavalry.

 They caught up with the Comanche's at Quemodo Lake in Cochran

 County.
-A brief skirmish ensued which resulted in which the
+A brief skirmish ensued which resulted and the

 Black Horse returned to the reservation and settled down for the